dzulfiqarfr/jakpost-graphics/2021/2021-09-05-economic-emission-growth/README.md

 - added minor visual improvements.

 The HDI chart:
-- removed the share to annotate the 1998 Asian financial crisis as it was not really relevant;
+- removed the shade to annotate the 1998 Asian financial crisis as it was not really relevant;
 - used a color legend instead of placing labels adjacent to the lines;
 - used a simpler axis break; and
 - added minor visual improvements.